Strengthens Cisco’s routing and optical networking portfolio

-A: Optics is a foundational technology for Cisco, along with Silicon and Software.
-We address the full range of optical transmission customer needs, from very short reach (500m, 2km, 10km) to WAN, Metro, Long Haul.
+A: Cisco’s ‘Internet for the Future’ strategy is focused on software, silicon, and optics as critical building blocks for introducing disruptive innovations across multiple domains.
+Cisco’s acquisition of Acacia reinforces our commitment to optics as one of the critical building blocks that will enhance Cisco’s ‘Internet for the Future’ strategy with world class coherent optical solutions for our customers.
+We address the full range of optical transmission customer needs, from very short reach (500m, 2km, 10km) to WAN, Metro and Long Haul.
 Acacia is used in our optical systems today to address our customers’ needs in the WAN, Metro and Long Haul market segments.
-As this technology migrates from modules that are incorporated onto line cards in optical systems, to pluggables, Cisco will be in a position to serve our customers as they make this architectural shift.
+As this technology migrates from modules that are incorporated onto line cards in optical systems and pluggables, Cisco will be in a position to serve our customers as they make this architectural shift.

-If you are existing customer of Acacia with questions about Acacia products or services, please contact Acacia.
+If you are existing customer of Acacia with questions about Acacia products or services, please contact your Acacia representative.
 If you are a Cisco customer with questions about Cisco products or services, please continue to contact your existing sales representative.

-Acacia customers should continue to use the existing process for support on their solution.
-After Cisco completes its acquisition of Acacia, Cisco will contact you if the process for obtaining support for your solution will change.
+Acacia customers should continue to use the existing process for support on Acacia products.
+Cisco will notify you in advance of any change to the support process.